fu8ar/starter-project/README.md

 1. Creates a local server for you project to run on, using broswersync, which allows multiple screens on multiple devices to view the project simultaneously, as well as see click events and changes to be automically rendered without the need of browser refresh.
 2. Compiles sass to css, as well as automatically prefixing css3 properties that are not supported by legacy browers.
+4. Compiles Typescript to the Javascript, allowing you to use the latest ECMAScript 2016 Language Specification
 3. Detects errors and potential problems in JavaScript code and outputs to command line/terminal.

 First you will need to do the following in order to use.